dante4rt/fintopio-airdrop-bot/README.md

 Follow the instructions in the terminal to select your desired action.

+Use [GNU screen](https://www.gnu.org/software/screen/) for a better experience when using 🔄 Autorun features.

 ## Contributing

 Feel free to submit issues or create pull requests to improve the bot.